These standards are best practice principles for designing and delivering government digital services and websites that are simple, clear and fast.

 - Plan to schedule a demo for your senior management so you can walk them through your service or website.

-- If you are unable to meet, you can also share the link with them so they can test it out and provide you with their approval via email.
+- If you are not able to meet, you can also share the link with them so they can test it out and provide you with their approval via email.

 How we confirm you’ve met this standard: